MelodiousMeadow/zw_portfolio/README.md

-## My Portfolio: Showcasing Skills, Projects, and Impact
+## My Data Story: A Portfolio of Projects and Impact

 As a data analyst, I specialize in integrating qualitative observations with quantitative analysis to gain comprehensive insights and drive data-driven decisions.